WyskShiro/gifs-list/README.md

 # Commentaries

 - This simple app was developed to apply some different concepts that I've seen throughout my career
-- In the future, I want to also have the same UI, but with Compose
 - I've used the Clean Architecture with MVVM in the presentation layer, since it's the recommended architecture by Google

+# TODO
+- In the future, I want to also have the same UI, but with Compose, while also improving the components and UI testing

 ## Overview